Basic hygiene at risk in debt-stricken Greek hospitals

 Many health workers have lost their jobs and others say they have not been properly paid for months.
 A banner hung up by doctors outside Athens Evangelismos hospital in October said simply: "The health system is bleeding".

-Exhausted doctors at Greece's 133 state hospitals cite a lack of staff as well as basic supplies such as absorbent cotton, catheters, gloves and paper used to cover examination beds.
+Exhausted doctors at Greece's 133 state hospitals cite a lack of staff as well as basic supplies such as cotton wool, catheters, gloves and paper used to cover examination beds.

 Panos Papanicolaou, a member of a doctors' union and a neurosurgeon at Athens' Nikea General Hospital, said staff cuts mean as many as 90 to 100 patients a day wait in corridors with many unable to get treatment.
 In the chaos, some go untreated or come back again when they are far more seriously ill.